QuickBlox/quickblox-javascript-sdk/samples/video_conferencing/README.md

 # Features supported

-* Video/Audio Conference with 10-12 people
+* Log in/log out
+* Create a conference room
-* Join-Rejoin video room functionality (like Skype)
+* Leave a conference room
-* Mute/Unmute audio/video stream (own and opponents)
+* Add a new member to a conference room
+* Participate in a conference call
+* Participate in a stream as a streamer/watcher
+* Send and receive text messages and attachments
+* Enable/disable audio stream from an opponent
+* Switch camera
+* Enable/disable camera
+* Mute/unmute the microphone
-* Display bitrate
+* Display the number of chat members
+* Share a screen
+* Set media settings
-* Switch video input device (camera)
+* Mirror local video

 # Documentation
 https://docs.quickblox.com/docs/js-video-conference